WokFriedE/CheckMate/README.md

 * **Major:** Applied Physics Ph.D.

 **Background**
 Mark Smith is a snarky professor who teaches 3 classes a week for applied physics and runs 2 hands-on labs weekly.
 He prefers familiar, older technology and avoids complex new tools.
-Though he is interested in sharing physics knowledge and mentoring students and can grasp new concepts quickly but needs straightforward, simple design patterns.
+He is interested in sharing physics knowledge and mentoring students, and he can grasp new concepts quickly.
+However, he needs straightforward, simple design patterns.
 He struggles with advanced software systems or overly technical interfaces.
 He is reliant on his students to help him understand new technologies.
 **Goals**

 * Help student clubs increase interest in physics